Seeker of Legends Preview

 Dominus stared at them, hardly believing his eyes.

-He looked at his foot, at the stumps of his toes.
-To his surprise, he saw pink flesh growing from around the exposed bone there…and tiny blood vessels growing within the thin, transparent membrane around those bones.
-Even the ulcer on the side of his ankle was a bit shallower, new flesh visible at its base, growing inward.
+He looked at his foot, at the stumps of his midfoot.
+To his surprise, he saw pink flesh growing from around the exposed bone there…and tiny blood vessels growing within the thin, transparent membrane covering those bones.
+Even the ulcer on the side of his ankle was a bit shallower, new flesh visible at its base.

 Dominus smiled, a chuckle escaping his lips.
-Then he began to laugh, moisture brimming in his eyes and dripping down his cheeks.
+Then he began to laugh, tears brimming in his eyes and dripping down his cheeks.

-He turned then, to the obsidian chest on his nightstand.
+He turned then, to look at the rug before his bureau.
+A trapdoor lay hidden beneath, to a small cubby that held an obsidian chest.
 The very chest that Edgar, the Seeker, had retrieved for him.
-Inside was the embalmed head of a very special Ironclad, one with a unique gift.
-The ability to regenerate, to heal any wound.
+Inside this was the embalmed head of a very special Ironclad, one with a unique gift.
+The ability to regenerate…to heal from any wound.